abidibo/react-expression-editor/README.md

 | `*`      | multiplication           | Binary |
 | `/`      | division                 | Binary |

-> [!IMPORTANT]
-> If you use custom classes, the default styles will not be merged.
-Be sure to add some important rules, for example:
-> `white-space: pre-wrap;` on the editor element.

 ## Getting Started

 Install the package: